Create & Manage Inspections

 Important Notes

-• The inspection status should not be changed from Open until the inspection is complete.
-Even if you do not want your inspectors in the field to have system access, the office staff can use the calendar to manage the inspections for all field staff.
+• The inspection status should not be changed from open until the inspection is complete.
+If field inspectors do not have system access, office staff can manage inspections for all field staff through the calendar.

 Add & Schedule an Inspection